jaimejim/jaimejim.github.io/_posts/2026-04-23-tertulia-distillation.markdown

 The `[[topic]]` links aren't decoration.
 Across 200 notes, the union of all those links is a ~660-topic index of the whole corpus: `inflación` shows up in 55 notes, `deuda pública` in 47, and a long tail of one-offs.
 The power law is what you'd expect, and the hubs emerged on their own without any taxonomy or clustering.

-I added the graph as a retrieval signal.
-I ended up using it as the main way to browse.
-Click any `[[topic]]` in any answer and you get every note tagged with it, which turned out to be more useful than the chat.
+I added the graph as a retrieval signal, but it ended up being the main way to browse.
+Click any `[[topic]]` in any answer and you get every note tagged with it.
+That turned out more useful than the chat itself.

 ## Stack

 Both distillation passes run locally through Ollama.
 Serving is a single Cloudflare Worker.
-The whole corpus (notes, concepts, and graph) is a ~5 MB JSON bundled into the Worker, 1.6 MB on the wire.
-The retrieval index itself is small, around 180 KB, and the keyword walk over it is linear in notes and comfortably fast at this size.
+The whole corpus (notes, concepts, and graph) is ~5 MB JSON bundled into the Worker, 1.5 MB on the wire.
+The retrieval index is ~120 KB; the keyword walk over it is linear in notes and fast enough at this scale.
 No vector DB, no separate storage.

 ## Work in progress

-Past ~2,000 notes the keyword walk stops being enough and a semantic pass (likely `bge-m3` through Workers AI) makes sense, with the distilled note staying as the retrieval unit.
-Pass 2 also wants to be incremental so adding a new video doesn't re-synthesise every concept.
-The version I actually want has two or three authors in the same UI, bridged through the topic graph, so `[[inflación]]` can be read through one voice versus another.
+Past ~2,000 notes the keyword walk stops being enough.
+A semantic pass (likely `bge-m3` through Workers AI) makes sense there, with the distilled note staying as the retrieval unit.

+Pass 2 also wants to be incremental: adding a new video shouldn't re-synthesise every concept it touches.

+The version I actually want has 2 or 3 authors in the same UI, bridged through the topic graph, so `[[inflación]]` can be read through one voice versus another.
-Code lives in `~/code/apps/personas/` and `~/code/apps/kb/`.
-The site is [tertulia.jaime.win](https://tertulia.jaime.win).
-Ask it something specific.